EolnMsuk/AntiDarkSword/README.md

 ## ✨ Features
 * **Surgical JIT Denial:** Hooks `WKWebView` and `JavaScriptCore` via MobileSubstrate.
+* **Auto Protect System:** 3 escalating tiers of automatic exploit mitigation.
-* **AltList Integration:** Easily restrict specific User or System apps natively via the Settings app.
+* **AltList Integration:** Easily restrict specific User or System apps manually natively via the Settings app.
-* **Advanced Restrictions:** Manually enter hidden bundle IDs or custom daemon process names that do not appear in standard app lists.
-These dynamically generate syncable UI switches in the main menu.
+* **Advanced Restrictions:** Paste comma-separated lists of hidden bundle IDs or custom daemon process names to dynamically generate UI switches.
+Includes native swipe-to-delete functionality for easy management.
 * **No Daemon Panics:** Strictly filtered to ensure invisible system background daemons do not crash your device, with a process name fallback for daemons lacking standard bundles.
 * **Persistent UI Controls:** Includes a top-right Save button pinned to both the main Settings menu and the App Selection list for immediate application of changes.
 * **Safe Defaults:** Includes a "Reset to Defaults" option to quickly wipe all custom configurations and return the tweak to a safe, unrestrictive state.